dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 ## Create an Apple enrollment profile

+Now that you've installed your token, you can create an enrollment profile for DEP devices.
 A device enrollment profile defines the settings applied to a group of devices during enrollment.

 1. In Intune in the Azure portal, choose **Device enrollment** > **Apple Enrollment**.
-2. Under **Enrollment Program for Apple**, choose **Enrollment Program Profiles**, and then choose **Create** on the **Enrollment Program Profiles** blade.
+2. Under **Enrollment Program for Apple**, choose **Enrollment Program Profiles** > **Create**.
-3. On the **Create Enrollment Profile** blade, enter a **Name** and **Description** for the profile for administrative purposes.
+3. On **Create Enrollment Profile**, enter a **Name** and **Description** for the profile for administrative purposes.
 Users do not see these details.
 You can use this **Name** field to create a dynamic group in Azure Active Directory.
 Use the profile name to define the enrollmentProfileName parameter to assign devices with this enrollment profile.
 Learn more about [Azure Active Directory dynamic groups](https://docs.microsoft.com/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal#using-attributes-to-create-rules-for-device-objects).

-  For **User Affinity**, choose whether devices with this profile enroll with or without user affinity.
+  For **User Affinity**, choose whether devices with this profile enroll with or without an assigned user.

  - **Enroll with user affinity** - Choose for devices that belong to users and that need to use the company portal for services like installing apps.